enthought/traitsui/README.rst

 - PyQt
 - PySide

-.. note:: In TraitsUI version 5.0 the default GUI backend will change from ``wx`` to ``qt4``.
+.. warning:: In TraitsUI version 5.0 the default GUI backend will change from ``wx`` to ``qt4``.

 Example